Alex4386/springboot-101/README.md

   - Learning to discriminate between SW architecture thinking and characteristics

 ## Build Guide
 This repository utilizes gradle multi-project for streamlined monorepo experience.
-To build the specific project (i.e. `week02`), run the following command:
+To run the specific project (i.e. `week02`), run the following command:
 ```bash
 ./gradlew :week02:bootRun
 ```

 Due to some of the weeks requiring multiple projects to be run, some of the projects have nested projects.
-To build the specific project (i.e. `week11/client-service-a`), run the following command:
+To run the specific project (i.e. `week11/client-service-a`), run the following command:
 ```bash
 ./gradlew :week11:client-service-a:bootRun
 ```